Eric Fingerhut

-Eric David Fingerhut (born May 6, 1959) is an American politician, attorney, and academic administrator, serving as the President and CEO of The Jewish Federations of North America (JFNA).
+Eric David Fingerhut (born May 6, 1959) is an American politician, attorney, and academic administrator serving as the president and CEO of the Jewish Federations of North America (JFNA).
 Prior to his appointment at JFNA, he served as president and CEO of Hillel International from 2013 to 2019.
 Earlier, he served as the corporate Vice President of Education and STEM Learning business at Battelle Memorial Institute, Chancellor of the Ohio Board of Regents, Ohio state senator and member of the United States House of Representatives for one term.

 Fingerhut was appointed Chancellor of the Ohio Board of Regents on March 14, 2007 by Governor Ted Strickland.
 This position is a member of the Ohio Governor's Cabinet.
 On February 22, 2011, he submitted his resignation to Gov. John Kasich, effective March 14, 2011, after serving four years of his five-year term.
-Chancellor Fingerhut earned a reputation as an innovative leader and ardent advocate of the value of higher education.

-Early life and education

-Fingerhut grew up in the Cleveland, Ohio suburb of Cleveland Heights where he graduated from high school.
-He earned a Bachelor of Science degree from Northwestern University in 1981 and a Juris Doctor degree from Stanford University in 1984.
-He practiced law at Hahn Loeser & Parks LLP in Cleveland until becoming associate director of Cleveland Works, where he served from 1987 to 1989.

-Career

-In 1989 Fingerhut served as the campaign manager for Michael R. White, then a candidate for Mayor of Cleveland.
-After the successful campaign, Fingerhut became the director of White's mayoral transition team.

-Fingerhut served as member of the Ohio Senate from 1991 to 1993.
-In 1992, he was elected to the U.S. House of Representatives from Ohio's 19th congressional district and took office in 1993.
-In his re-election bid in 1994, however, Fingerhut was defeated by Lake County Prosecutor Steve LaTourette.

-After losing his seat in Congress, Fingerhut easily won a seat again in the Ohio Senate, representing district 25.
-He served two full terms from 1999 through 2007, retiring due to term limits.

-In 2004, Fingerhut was the Democratic nominee for the U.S. Senate seat of Republican George V. Voinovich, who was seeking a second term in that office after previous service as mayor of Cleveland and governor of Ohio.
-Both candidates were from the Cleveland area, but Fingerhut apparently could not dent Voinovich's longstanding popularity there and elsewhere in the state.
-Voinovich was handily re-elected, defeating Fingerhut 64%-36%.